Lake Casa Blanca International State Park: Activities

 Lake Casa Blanca is accessible from the park and water activities including swimming, boating, jet-skiing, and water-skiing are popular.
-Anglers catch largemouth bass, sunfish, crappie and catfish in the lake.
+Anglers catch largemouth bass, sunfish, white crappie, black crappie, bluegill, channel catfish and blue catfish in the lake.

 They are few other large public recreational areas in and around Laredo, so the day-use part of the park sees heavy traffic, especially on weekends and holidays.
 The locals gather to picnic and use the playground, baseball field, and volleyball and basketball courts.

 Other activities include hiking, cycling, birdwatching, geocaching, and camping.